Stateside Puerto Ricans: Communities with high percentages of Puerto Ricans

-The 10 large cities (over 200,000 in population) with the highest percentages of Puerto Rican residents include (2010 Census):
+The 10 large cities (over 200,000 in population) with the highest percentages of Puerto Rican residents include (2020 Census):

 Dispersion before 2000

 Like other groups, the theme of "dispersal" has had a long history with the stateside Puerto Rican community.
 More recent demographic developments appear at first blush as if the stateside Puerto Rican population has been dispersing in greater numbers.
 Duany had described this process as a "reconfiguration" and termed it the "nationalizing" of this community throughout the United States.

 New York City was the center of the stateside Puerto Rican community for most of the 20th century.
-However, it is not clear whether these settlement changes can be characterized as simple population dispersal.
+It is not clear whether these settlement changes can be characterized as simple population dispersal.
 Puerto Rican population settlements today are less concentrated than they were in places like New York City, Chicago and a number of cities in Massachusetts, Connecticut and New Jersey.

 Migration trends since 2000

-New York State has resumed its net in-migration of Puerto Rican Americans since 2006, a dramatic reversal from being the only state to register a decrease in its Puerto Rican population between 1990 and 2000.
+New York State has resumed its net in-migration of Puerto Ricans since 2006, a dramatic reversal from being the only state to register a decrease in its Puerto Rican population between 1990 and 2000.
 The Puerto Rican population of New York State, still the largest in the United States, is estimated by the U.S. Census Bureau to have increased from 1,070,558 in 2010 to 1,103,067 in 2013.

-Puerto Rican migration trends since 2006 have been highly complex: New York State gained more Puerto Rican migrants from Puerto Rico (31% of the mainland total) as well as from elsewhere on the mainland (20% of interstate moves) between 2006 and 2012 than any other U.S. state, in absolute numbers, even while the southern United States gained the highest number as an overall national region.
-Also, unlike the initial pattern of migration several decades ago, this second significant Puerto Rican migration into New York and surrounding states is being driven by movement not only into New York City proper, but also into the city's surrounding suburban areas, including areas outside New York State, especially Northern New Jersey, such that the New York City metropolitan area gained the highest number of additional Puerto Rican Americans of any metropolitan area between 2010 and 2016, from 1,177,430 in 2010 to 1,494,670 in 2016.
+Puerto Rican migration trends since 2006 have been highly complex: New York State gained more Puerto Rican migrants from Puerto Rico (31% of the mainland total) as well as from elsewhere on the mainland (20% of interstate moves) between 2006 and 2012 than any other U.S. state, in absolute numbers, and the southern United States gained the highest number as an overall national region.
+Also, unlike the initial pattern of migration several decades ago, this second significant Puerto Rican migration into New York and surrounding states is being driven by movement into New York City and into the city's surrounding suburban areas, including areas outside New York State, especially Northern New Jersey, such that the New York City metropolitan area gained the highest number of additional Puerto Ricans of any metropolitan area between 2010 and 2016, from 1,177,430 in 2010 to 1,494,670 in 2016.